-Communication
+Daily Communication

-In order for us to provide for the individual needs of each child it is important for parents and teachers to communicate regularly.
-Please set aside some time in each day to talk with your child's teacher or program supervisor.
+For the program to provide for the individual needs of each child, it is important for parents and program staff to communicate regularly.
+Please set aside some time in each day to talk with program supervisors or staff.
 It is our goal to keep you informed as much as possible.
-Lesson plans will be posted on the parent board outlining our schedule of activities and events.
+The calendar will be posted in the front lobby outlining our schedule of activities and events.
+Lesson plans and class schedules are in the office and available upon request.
 Please let us know if you have any suggestions and/or concerns that you would like to share.
 Your input is extremely important to us.
-We highly encourage you to complete the surveys as this helps us to address any concerns and plan for the upcoming year.
+We highly encourage you to complete the parent surveys, as this helps us to address any concerns and plan for the upcoming year.

-Parent /Program staff Concerns and Communication
+Parent / Program Staff Concerns